1

 Both roles require similar certifications and often work in cybersecurity-focused environments.
 Aas Cyber Security professionals typically focus on security assessments, compliance, and consulting, while Cyber Security Analysts monitor and respond to security threats within organizations.
 The roles are closely related but differ mainly in scope and specific responsibilities.

-An AAS in cyber security provides foundational knowledge and skills relevant to entry-level cybersecurity roles, such as security analyst or technician.
-It can improve job prospects and may lead to certifications like CompTIA Security+ or CISSP, which enhance employability in the field.
+An AAS in cyber security provides foundational knowledge and skills relevant to entry-level cybersecurity roles such as security analyst or technician.
+It can be a valuable credential for starting a career in cybersecurity, especially when combined with certifications like CompTIA Security+ or hands-on experience.
+However, advancement often requires further education or specialized certifications.

 What are some common challenges faced by AAS Cyber Security professionals in maintaining secure cloud environments?